groupvine/pg-jobber/README.md

 **Kind**: instance method of <code>[Jobber](#Jobber)</code>
 **Returns**: <code>Promise.&lt;Object&gt;</code> - A promise that resolves with an object
-    with 'results', original 'instrs', and 'jobType' properties
+    with 'results', original 'instrs', 'jobType', and 'priority' properties

 | Param | Type | Description |
 | --- | --- | --- |